ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

-1. Many of the implementation details specified in RFC4122 involved trade offs that are neither possible to specify for all applications nor necessary to produce interoperable implementations.
+1. Many of the implementation details specified in {{RFC4122}} involved trade offs that are neither possible to specify for all applications nor necessary to produce interoperable implementations.

-1. RFC4122 did not distinguish between the requirements for generation of a UUID versus an application that simply stores one, which are often different.
+1. {{RFC4122}} did not distinguish between the requirements for generating a UUID and those for simply storing one, although they are often different.

 Due to the aforementioned issues, many widely distributed database applications and large application vendors have sought to solve the problem of creating a better time-based, sortable unique identifier for use as a database key.
-This has lead to numerous implementations over the past 10+ years solving the same problem in slightly different ways.
+This has led to numerous implementations over the past 10+ years solving the same problem in slightly different ways.

 While preparing this specification, the following 16 different implementations